Smurtan/The-snake/README.md

 * `cp .\dist\main.exe .`
 * `.\main.exe`

 The fonts and images need to be in the same directory as that of executable.
-I hope other steps are self-explanatory.